jlr2/IntroductionPaaS/openshift.md

 ### Exercise no. 4: Openshift ... or minishift
-&nbsp;&nbsp;&nbsp; Minishift is an application that can be used to deploy "easily" **a openshift cluster on one node** .
+&nbsp;&nbsp;&nbsp; Minishift is an application that can be used to deploy "easily" **a Openshift cluster on one node** .
 This exercise is structured in the sections:
    1. Definition
    2. Installation
    3. Characteristics
+   4. Resouces
-   4. Practices
+   5. Practices

 &nbsp;&nbsp;&nbsp;The sections will be explained by following a English documentation [Deploying applications on Openshift](https://iesgn.github.io/cloudandrelated/deploying_apps_openshift.html#/), but you can also read an Spanish version: [Introducción a Openshift.
 Aplicaciones orientadas a microservicios](https://iesgn.github.io/cloudandrelated/es_openshift.html#/)